jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 ```

 and pass it to the `graphql` definition above.
 This provides the benefit that
 is statically typed.
-However, what happens if we wanted to provide a harder
+However, what happens if we want to provide a difficult
-to compute or a dynamic value based on the current session?
+to compute or dynamic value based on the current session?
 You can solve this...

 **By passing a function.** Instead, we can do: